-This paper is supposed to be related to the material we're reading up through Descartes's First Meditation.
+This paper is supposed to be related to Part One of Don Quixote and the reading from Descartes's Discourse and First Meditation.
 Whichever topic you write about, you should try to use both Descartes and Cervantes.
-If you want, in addition, to refer to things we read after the First Meditation (or to anything else, for that matter-e.g. things from last quarter) you should feel free to do so, as long as (this is important) it is still clear that your paper was written for this course.
+If you want, in addition, to refer to things we read after the First Meditation (or to anything else, for that matter-e.g. things from our metaphysics readings, or form last quarter) you should feel free to do so, as long as (this is important) it is still clear that your paper was written for this assignment and this course.
 (If you want to write on a topic that does not involve both Descartes and Cervantes, you should definitely check with me; if you do check with me, moreover, I'll almost certainly discourage you from doing this.)